leormsbee/proj-portfolio/hw_007/hw_007-part1-create_cg_subtheme.md

     - If SASS not yet set up: css/components/misc.css
     - If SASS already set up: sass/components/_misc.scss (then compile the sass)
       - To compile SASS, cd to subtheme's root folder then run ```bundle exec compass compile```

+8- Complete part 2 of assignment 7.
+It can be found in the same hw_007 folder.